-Starting a new business as an Alaska entrepreneur is exciting, but you need to take care of a few details before your business can be fully up and running.
+Starting a new business in Alaska is exciting, but you need to take care of a few details before your business can be fully up and running.
 Organizing your company in a way that feels right for you is one of the most important decisions you’ll make—and, based on your unique needs, you might find an LLC to be the best business model for your company.
 Forming an LLC in Alaska is doable as long as you pay close attention to the different forms and procedures along the way.
 Not to worry—below, we break down 5 steps to getting your Alaska LLC off to the best start.

 1) Check if your business name is available

 You’ll need to choose the perfect name for your Alaska LLC—one that stands out from the crowd and piques client interest.
 Easy enough, right?
 Well, you’ll have to make sure your chosen name agrees with Alaska naming regulations and isn’t already taken by another business.

 Keep in mind that your name can't have any wording that would make it seem like a government agency (such as State Department, FBI, etc.), and strictly defined words (such as “University” or “Bank”) might take some extra paperwork.
 Of course, be sure to include the full wording "Limited Liability Company” or the abbreviation “LLC” somewhere in the name.

 First, run a name search in Alaska’s Corporations Database to ensure your business name is exclusively yours.

 Second, make sure your potential name doesn’t match other businesses’ slogans, trademarks, or logos through Alaska’s trademark records.
 Next, search through the U.S. Patent and Trademark Office’s records to ensure another federally registered business hasn't claimed your desired moniker as a trademark.